Freedom of Information Act Request

 Making a FOIA Request

 FOIA forms may be filled out online or paper copies may be printed, filled out, and delivered to the Fayetteville Police Department.
 See links below for available request forms.
+Requests for 9-1-1 audio recordings must be filled out and turned in by email, fax, mail, or in person.

 The Fayetteville Police Department accepts FOIA requests on a daily basis and is always willing to assist citizens in obtaining information.
 Most records requested by FOIA requests are granted and sent back to the requester.
 However, some records, such as open case files or cases awaiting judication, are not released as they are no longer under the jurisdiction of the Fayetteville Police Department.